 DETAILS RELATING TO REMUNERATION OF DIRECTORS KEY MANAGERIAL PERSONNEL AND EMPLOYEES

-Human Resource functions in the organization has seen a paradigm shift and evolved toembody modern day practices with proper use of technology and automation.
-This has had aprofound impact on the morale and motivation of the employees who are the prime-movers.Thus the symbiotic relationship of the employees and the management is leading towardstransformation of the organization.
+HR functions in the organization have witnessed a paradigm shift and evolved to bringtogether modern day practices with proper use of technology and automation.
+This has had aprofound impact on the morale and motivation of the employees who are the prime-movers.The Company has succeeded in fostering a relationship with its employees which will helptransform the organization.

 Encouraging cordial working relation and maintaining good industrial relations havebeen the philosophy and endeavour of the HR Department.
 On the whole industrial relationscenario has been good.
 Statutory compliances related to labour laws have been followedwith due emphasis.

-The Company had 5978 permanent employees on its rolls at the close of business hours on31st March 2017.
+The Company had 7412 permanent employees on its rolls at the close of business hours on31st March 2020.
 Industrial relations continued to remain cordial throughout the year atall the units.
 Suspension of Operation continues at Soorah Jute Mills Auto Trim DivisionBirlapur and at Birla Vinoleum Birlapur.
-Workers of Auto Trim Division at BirlapurChakan Gurgaon and Birla Vinoleum at Birlapur have availed separation.

 PREVENTION OF SEXUAL HARASSMENT OF WOMEN AT THE WORKPLACE